El Chavo del Ocho

 A poor orphan boy known as "El Chavo" played by the show's creator, Chespirito, chronicles his adventures and tribulations, and those of his friends, frequently leading to comedic confrontations among the other residents of a fictional low-income housing complex, or "vecindad" ("tenement"), as it is known in Mexico.
 The sitcom explores the problems that many impoverished children face daily, such as hunger, sadness, loneliness, and a lack of adult supervision and attention, in a comical manner.
-Each episode uses comedic strategies, such as slapstick, irony, recurring jokes, and funny situations in which the characters are usually getting into.
+Each episode uses comedic strategies, such as slapstick, irony, recurring jokes, and funny situations which the characters are usually getting into.
 It includes the use of pre-recorded laughter tracks to emphasize comic scenes.
 Some episodes conclude with a lesson, such as to not judge a book by its cover or to maintain good hygiene.

 The series theme song is a rendition of Ludwig van Beethoven's Turkish March, rearranged by Jean-Jacques Perrey and retitled "The Elephant Never Forgets".

 Chespirito, produced by Televisión Independiente de México (TIM), debuted El Chavo as a skit in 1972.
 Produced by Televisa, it began as a weekly half-hour series in 1973 after Telesistema Mexicano and TIM merged.
 In the mid-1970s to 1980, the show averaged 350 million Latin American viewers per episode, The show continued until 1980 when it became a segment of Chespirito.
 A Brazilian Portuguese dub titled "Chaves" has been broadcast by Brazilian television network SBT since 1984 and featured on Brazilian versions of Cartoon Network, Boomerang, and Multishow.
 In the United States, the show debuted on Spanish International Network (now Univision) in October 1974, it continues to air on the network as well as UniMás.

 A successor to El Chavo was produced by the same creator, Chespirito, in an animated style.
-The show titled El Chavo Animado, aired from October 21, 2006, to June 6, 2014, just a few months before Bolaños' death.
+The show titled El Chavo Animado, aired from 21 October 2006, to June 6, 2014, just a few months before Bolaños' death.

 El Chavo continues to be popular with syndicated episodes averaging 91 million daily viewers in all markets where it is distributed in the Americas.
 Since it ceased production in 1992, it has earned an estimated US$1.7 billion in syndication fees alone for Televisa.
 El Chavo is available on Netflix in select countries.
-It was removed in 2020, but was added back on August 11, 2025.
+It was temporarily removed in 2020, but was added back on 11 August 2025.